Sainsburys/chef-websphere/README.md

 - `java_sdk`, [String, nil], default: nil # The javasdk version must be already be installed using ibm-installmgr cookbook.
 If none is specified the embedded default is used
 - `profile_type`, String, default: 'custom', Can be either appserver or custom, but easier to just use custom all the time and add jvms with websphere_app_server or websphere_cluster_member.
 - `attributes`, [Hash, nil], default: nil, These are custom attributes for the server when using the appserver type profile, such as monitoringPolicy.
 They are only set when the node is federated.
+- `sensitive_exec`, [TrueClass, FalseClass], default: true # set to false for debug purposes to show stdout in chef logs.

 ##### Actions